Hierarchical Correlation Clustering and Tree Preserving Embedding: Experiments

 \section{Experiments}

-In this section, we describe the different experimental results on UCI and 20 newsgroup datasets.
-We compare HCC with single linkage (SL), complete linkage (CL) and average linkage (AL).
-As mentioned, there are several improvements over these basic methods.
+In this section, we describe our experimental results on various datasets.
+We compare our methods with single linkage (SL), complete linkage (CL) and average linkage (AL).\footnote{ Some criteria, e.g. \emph{centroid}, \emph{median} and \emph{Ward} compute a representative for each cluster and then compute the inter-cluster dissimilarities by the distances between the representatives.
+Computing such representatives might not be feasible for possibly negative pairwise dissimilarities.
+Thus, we do not consider them.} As mentioned, there are several improvements over these basic methods.
 However, such contributions are orthogonal to our contribution.
-On the other hand, it is unclear how such improvements can be extended to the dissimilarities that can be both positive and negative.
+Moreover, it is unclear how such improvements can be extended to the dissimilarities that can be both positive and negative.
+Thus, we limit our baselines to these methods which as mentioned in Proposition \ref{thm:agg_shift}, are applicable to such data.

-To evaluate a hierarchical clustering solution, \emph{cophenetic correlation} \cite{Sokal1962} is sometimes used, which measures the correlation between the dendrogram and the base dissimilarities between the objects.
-However, this measure has several issues, e.g., i) it takes only the direct dissimilarities into account and discards the manifolds and elongated structures, and ii) it is sensitive to the way the inter-cluster dissimilarities are computed.
-For example, the two single and average linkage methods might result in identical dendrograms, but their \emph{cophenetic correlation} could significantly differ, as they compute different type of dissimilarities between the clusters.

-In our experiments, we have access to the ground-truth.
-Thus, we can remove the last $K-1$ linkages of a dendrogram to produce $K$ clusters.
-Then, we compare the true and the estimated clusters according to three criteria:\\ i) Normalized Mutual Information (MI) \cite{Vinh:2010} that measures the mutual information between the ground-truth and the estimated clustering solutions, \\ ii) Normalized Rand score (Rand) \cite{hubert1985comparing} that obtains the similarity between the two solutions, and \\ iii) V-measure (V) \cite{RosenbergH07} computes the harmonic mean of homogeneity and completeness.
+In our studies, we have access to the true labels.
+Therefore, consistent with several previous studies on hierarchical clustering, e.g. \cite{BateniBDHKLM17,Ah-Pine18,DhulipalaELMS21}, we evaluate the results according to the following criteria: i) Normalized Mutual Information (MI) \cite{Vinh:2010} that measures the mutual information between the true and the estimated clustering solutions, and ii) Normalized Rand score (Rand) \cite{hubert1985comparing} that obtains the similarity between the two solutions.
+We do not use the labels to infer the clustering solution, they are only used for evaluation.
+Therefore, we are still in the unsupervised setting where the ground-truth labels play the role of an external evaluator.

-We compute the normalized variant of these measures where they yield zero for randomly estimated clusteringd and any positive score implies a (partially) correct solution.